schavan4/Sample_Transcriptome_Assembly/README.md

 ### Expected Output

+* The expected output should he in the results folder and should include a transdecoder.pep file

 ## Protein Function Prediction

 ### Goal

+* The goal of this pipeline is to take in a .pep file of predicted coding regions for protein domains and compare against the InterPro database to predict protein function

 ### Required Input

+* This pipeline automatically takes in the transdecoder.pep file as input from the previous pipeline
 * To run the pipeline:
 ```
 sbatch sbatch_IPS.sh